 - They don’t have much luggage.

-It is possible to make the following nouns countable by saying:
+It is possible to make some uncountable nouns countable by using a word like piece:

 - a piece of advice

 The nouns experience, progress, trouble and accommodation cannot be made countable in the above way.